fffunction/sassaparilla/README.md

 ## Sassaparilla high-school football rules

-At fffunction we wire our css using the following rules.
+At fffunction we write our css using the following rules.
 If you want to follow our lead, then the below should help.

 - No ID's for styling
 - Write in all lowercase and separate each word with a dash (.global-header)